brab0/appt/README.md

 To guarantee you're gonna use (*and load*) only what you want/need, Appt is fully modularized and uncoupled by scoped packages.

 ### @appt/cli
-The Appt's cli for seeds Appt projects generation (for now)
+A simple cli for Appt projects seed generation (until now)

 #### Install
     $ npm install -g @appt/cli